USDA-SCINet/scinet-site/sn_collections/_guides/data/datatransfer.md

 * [Linux Install Instructions](https://docs.globus.org/how-to/globus-connect-personal-linux/)

 By default, Globus Connect Personal prompts to be installed in C:\Program Files which requires administrator rights.
 However you don't need Administrator rights to install Globus Connect Personal on your local machine.
 If you do not have Administrator rights browse to a place you have write access to (e.g. your Desktop folder) or contact your local IT staff for assistance.

+### SCINet Café Machine Installation Instructions for Globus Connect Personal

+Please Note: The Café machine may be slow right after login, don’t worry if you are met with a black screen for an extended period of time.

+**Step One:**
+- Log in to the machine using your SCINET username (first.last) and your LincPass/PIN.
+	- When you get to the start screen, you should see icons along the bottom for Firefox, files (cabinet), and terminal.
+If you don’t see this, go to ‘activities’ in the upper left of the screen and it will toggle from the full window so you can access this dock.

+**Step Two:**
+1. Run the command `globusconnect` in a terminal.
+	- Please Note: This is a script that automates installing, setting up and running globuspersonalconnect.
+If you would rather run globuspersonalconnect without the extra assistance, please feel free to do so.

+	- The first time you run `globuconnect` it will download, install, and start the setup process for Globus Connect Personal.

+	- The setup process usually, but not always, requires you to login (this process may vary depending on how you login).

+1. A globus login popup window will open.
+Select Log In.
+Go to the main Firefox window that opens behind the popup and select Allow.
+You will get a window asking you to login, select SCINET-ARS/USDA from the dropdown instead of ORCID and complete the eauth login.
+	- If the system does not automatically open a browser window for you, you can simply copy and past the link that will appear in the terminal session into the browswer to continue the process.

+1. IMPORTANT: If you haven’t used Globus before, click continue.
+Otherwise, select ‘link to’ to join your existing Globus account to this one.

+1. When registering, type 'SCINet - ARS/USDA' as your organization and non-profit research.
+Select agree to terms and click continue.

+1. The next page will ask you to agree to setup and asks for a name for future reference.
+It is recommednded to keep the default (it should be the name of your SCINet café).
+Click allow.

+1. You will then see a window for ‘Collection Details’ – give it a name that will make sense to you.
+	- For example:  your-initials and scinet-café ( ABC_scinet_cafe).
+A description is not necessary.  **Do not select the ‘high assurance’ button.** Click save.

+1. You should get a ‘setup successful’ popup with the name of your collection.
+Click exit setup.
+	- If you have a collection name that is generic like ‘scinet_cafe’ you can click ‘show collection details’.
+On the right of the collection details page, select ‘edit attributes’ which will allow you to edit the collection's name.
+If you are happy with it, click exit setup.

+1. On runs after the initial setup, it will scan for USB devices and then add any that it finds to the globus config and start the server.
+	- You can use “globusconnect -help” to see this info later.

+1. If you need to add USB devices after starting the server just run “globusconnect -restart” to rescan devices and restart the server.

 ## Small Data Transfer Using scp and rsync